 For the ART project, EBA provided geotechnical instrumentation installation, monitoring and reporting, pre- and post-construction condition surveys, environmental sampling, and construction safety management.
 EBA prepared work plans; permit applications; condition surveys for structures, roadways, storm drains, and combined sewer pipelines; and instrumentation safety plans.
 EBA also installed and monitored utility monitoring points, automated in-place inclinometers, automated double vibrating wire piezometers, structure monitoring points, ground monitoring points/arrays, automated track monitoring points, crack gauges, seismographs, automated tiltmeters, automated single- and multiple-position borehole extensometers, and associated dataloggers.

-This project received the International Tunnelling and Underground Space Association’s Sustainability Initiative of the Year Award and Engineering News-Record’s Global Best Projects Award of Merit in the water/wastewater category .
+This project received an Honor Award in the American Council of Engineering Companies of Metropolitan Washington (ACEC/MW) 2019 Engineering Excellence Awards competition.
+In addition, this project received the International Tunnelling and Underground Space Association’s Sustainability Initiative of the Year Award and Engineering News-Record’s Global Best Projects Award of Merit in the water/wastewater category.